My employer didn’t pay me on payday.

 State Laws Regarding Paydays

-You will be required to pay your employees on one of the following pay frequencies:
+An employer is required to pay an employee on one of the following pay frequencies:

 Weekly and monthly frequencies are self-explanatory, but bi-weekly is every two weeks, and semi-monthly is twice per month.